Signs and stages of labour

 In the first stage of labour, contractions push your baby downwards, helping your cervix open up ready for birth.

 How can I monitor contractions?

 Monitoring your contractions is the easiest way to see how close you are to being in established labour.
-Keeping track of contractions can be a good activity for your birth partner to be in charge of, so you can focus on managing the pain.
+Keeping track of contractions can be a good activity for your to be in charge of, so you can focus on managing the pain.